ethereum/ethereum-org-website/src/content/developers/tutorials/erc721-vyper-annotated-code/index.md

 These keywords prior to a function definition that start with an at sign (`@`) are called _decorations_.
 They specify the circumstances in which a function can be called.

-. `@view` specifies that this function is a view.
+* `@view` specifies that this function is a view.
-. `@external` specifies that this particular function is
+* `@external` specifies that this particular function is

 ```python
 def supportsInterface(_interfaceID: bytes32) -> bool:
 ```

+In contrast to Python, Vyper is a [static typed language](https://en.wikipedia.org/wiki/Type_system#Static_type_checking).
+You can't declare a variable, or a function parameter, without identifying the [data type](https://vyper.readthedocs.io/en/latest/types.html).
+In this case the input parameter is `bytes32`, a 256 bit value (256 bits is the native word size of the [Ethereum Virtual Machine](/developers/docs/evm/)).
+The output is a boolean value.
+By convention, the names of function parameters start with an underscore (`_`).

 ```python
     """